 The Farce of Public Accountability

-For example, in criticizing some of these people who mistreated Driscoll, I don’t expect or want a public apology from them.
-They have done nothing to wrong me or the public.
-They have done something to wrong Driscoll and they should apologize to him privately.
 A private apology is a sincere apology because they stand nothing to gain in doing so from anyone.
-The only time a public apology is necessary is when your actions have harmed many people and it is impractical to apologize to each of them individually for whatever reason.
+The only time a public apology is necessary is when your actions have harmed many people, when the wrong itself was public, and it is impractical to apologize to each of them individually for whatever reason.
 But in any other circumstances, a public apology is just a career move, not a moral act.
 Not only are public apologies usually only morally neutral attempts to prevent further damage to one’s own life, demands for those apologies I think are insincere.
-They are not motivated by an attempt to see justice done or for accountability, but by a self-righteous lust to see humiliation, disgrace and abasement.
-How do I know that?
-Once again, because the apology is never enough.
-The apology emboldens those who demand it and their rebukes increase in vigor and harshness.
-This is evidence that there is nothing righteous about their indignation and that they are motivated by malice and vengeance, by a desire to destroy, to humiliate and disgrace.
+This is shown by the fact that the apology never dissuades anything, and the rebukes do not decrease in vigor and harshness.
+This seems to me to indicate that there is a desire for retribution.

 Behold the Lamb…